 - Alfred Lerner College of Business & Economics Outstanding Scholar Award, 2013

 - “Citation classics” award from the Journal of Business Ethics, for co-authoring one of the 33 most cited articles in the journal’s first thirty years of publication, 2012

 - Scholarly impact award from the Journal of Management, 2011

-- Best article award, from the International Association for Business and Society (for best article published by an IABS member in any journal), 2010
+- Best article award, from the International Association for Business and Society (for best article published by an IABS member in any journal), 2010 and 2018

 - Executive MBA program Distinguished Instructor award, 2000

 - Executive MBA program Teaching Excellence award, 1999